chengzheng17/chengzheng17.github.io/_posts/2019-06-30-Interest-Rate-Futures.md

 > * ***implied forward price*** = futures price $\times$ conversion factor + accrued interest
 > * forward yield can be calculated using the price/yield formula

+The next concept help to determine the CTD is ***implied repo rate***
+> ***implied repo rate*** = (sales price - purchase price)/purchase price $\times$ 360/num days, as of valuation date
+> num days is between valuation date and deliver date

+It can be thought of as the synthetic financing rate of the bond in the futures contract, as opposed to the actual financing rate in the repo market.
+The difference between the futures and bond price is the carry of the bond.
+> * long spot bond and short future contract
+> * future yield - spot yield = carry = coupon - implied rate

+The implied repo rate is one way to determine the attractiveness of a bond versus a futures contract.
+Another metric used to determine the relationship between bonds and futures is the ***basis***.
+The basis, more fully known as the gross basis, is calculated as:
+> gross basis = clean/cash price - futures price $\times$ conversion factor

+We could dig into component of basis.
+The first one is carry, since the basis is the difference between a futures price and a clean/cash price.
+Besides, deliery option also has value, since in the market, choices are not granted for free.
+The futures price is *lower* than it would be without delivery option.
+> Gross basis = carry + delivery option value (BNOC)
+> Basis net of carry (BNOC) = gross basis - carry

+The contract seller will deliver the bond with the smallest BNOC, because sellers don't want to pay for option.
+Also in the market, trading futures versus cash is a segment of the market in itself, known as ***basis trading***.
+> basis trading: trading the BNOC against the trader's own estimation of the delivery option value